AchtUffSechsendraisisch/NekosAreKawaii/README.md

 ## About me
-Hi, I'm Adrian, a developer who likes to program Minecraft mods.
+Hi, I'm Adrian, a developer who likes to program Meinkraft hacked clients.
+I also enjoy doing cybercrimes, especially attacking Github accounts of innocent people.
 <br>
 <br>
 You can contact me by using one of the options on my website.